-The maximal rate at which an individual can process oxygen is usually expressed in milliliters of oxygen per minute per kilogram of bodyweight.
+The maximal rate at which an individual can process oxygen is usually expressed in milliliters of oxygen per minute per kilogram of body weight.
 This is the relative number most often considered a VO2 max.
-An average, untrained male age 20-29 has a VO2 max of 35 – 40ml/kg.
+An average, untrained male aged 20-29 has a VO2 max of 35 – 40ml/kg.
 The average, untrained female of the same age has a VO2 max of 27 – 30ml/kg.

 You’d imagine endurance athletes, who need to make energy during long periods of aerobic exercise typically have the highest maximal oxygen uptake.
 Masters of endurance performance, like cyclists and runners, are usually near the top, with more explosive athletes, like weightlifters, near the bottom.4

 Elite male runners can have VO2 max values of 85ml/kg; elite female runners can have values of 77ml/kg.
-Miguel Indurain, who won the Tour de France five times, reported having had a VO2 max of 88 at his prime, with Lance Armstrong at an 85.
+Miguel Indurain, who won the Tour de France five times, reported having had a VO2 max of 88 at his prime, with Lance Armstrong at 85.

 Which athletes are at the peak of VO2 Mountain?
 That’s cross-country skiers.
 Bjørn Dæhlie, a Norwegian cross-country skier, recorded a VO2 max of 96ml/kg.
 The result came out of season for Dæhlie, and his physiologist claimed he could have gone over 100ml/kg.
 He had the record for years but in 2012 was dethroned by another Norwegian, an 18-year-old cyclist named Oskar Svendsen, who reportedly logged a 97.5ml/kg.
 Remember, these scores don’t appear in peer-reviewed literature, so questions always arise about their accuracy.